What is Diaphoresis? Causes & Treatments

 Clinical Strength Antiperspirant

 Prescription or clinical strength antiperspirant is an effective non-invasive treatment option.
-Prescription antiperspirant blocks or clogs sweat glands using aluminum chloride compounds.
+Prescription antiperspirants blocks or clogs sweat glands using aluminum chloride compounds.
 Clinical antiperspirant uses the highest amount of active ingredients allowed without a prescription.
 This type of topical treatment may help reduce the amount of sweat you produce.

 Botox Injections